 Take a look at what you've done, and see what questions it answers.
 Ideally, you're looking for inspiration to create content (or expand on what you currently have) that will help attract buyers and convert them into customers.
 This research phase will help you set the foundation for a successful marketing campaign.

-We also recommend looking into what your competitors are doing to learn how you can do it better.
+We also recommend looking into what your competitors are doing to learn how to do it better.

 ➡️ Want to see how your digital presence weighs in against your competitors?
 Get a free digital health check.